 Ireland

-Fixed-term contracts are permitted, but they cannot be renewed consecutively for a cumulative total of service exceeding four years.
-However, a single fixed-term contract can exceed the four year limit.
+Fixed-term contracts are permitted, and can be renewed with written justification as to why they are not being converted to indefinite contracts, however the total cumulative period for a fixed term contract may not exceed four years.
+Single fixed-term contracts may exceed this four year period in limited circumstances.
 Fixed-term contracts that are repeatedly renewed may be deemed indefinite.
 The end of a fixed-term contract is considered a dismissal such that the Worker is entitled to the standard dismissal protections including the right to claim unfair dismissal.

-In Ireland, Workers recognize 9 public holidays.
+In Ireland, Workers recognize 10 public holidays.
+These holidays include New Year's Day, St. Brigid's Day, St. Patrick's Day, Easter Monday, May Day, June, August and October Bank Holidays, Christmas Day, and St. Stephen's Day.
 Most Workers receive a paid day off on public holidays.
-In some cases, an employer may instead offer a paid day off within a month of the public holiday, an additional day of annual leave, or an additional day’s pay.
+In some cases, a company may instead offer a paid day off within a month of the public holiday, an additional day of annual leave, or an additional day’s pay.
+Public holidays that fall on a weekend will generally be observed the following Monday.
 If a Worker works on a public holiday, premium pay is determined by the contract.

 Workers are entitled to a minimum of four weeks’ vacation per year, which generally does not carry over year to year.
 Accrued but unused leave must be paid out at termination.